NiklasBorglund/niklasnotes-blog/posts/weekly-notes-2025-07-07.md

 Two years after the remake of [Tony Hawk's™ Pro Skater™ 1 + 2](https://niklasnotes.com/dashboard/game/107686/tony_hawk_stm_pro_skatertm_1_2), they have now released the 3rd and 4th entry in the series as well.

 It's getting mixed reviews at the moment, and it's mostly regarding changes they made from the original games.
-The soundtrack, level design and career modes all got some changes - and they seem to not be received well in general for players who wants to relive the nostalgia.
+The soundtrack, level design and career modes all got some changes - and they seem to not be received well in general for players who want to relive the nostalgia.

 ---